airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 #### Note on delegating domain-wide authority to the service account

 Domain-wide delegation is a powerful feature that allows service accounts to access users' data across an organization's Google Workspace environment through 'impersonation'.
-This authority is necessary in certain use cases, such as when a service account needs broad access across multiple users and services within a domain.
+This authority is necessary in certain use cases, such as when a service account needs broad access across multiple users and services within a , domain, so when **Admin Email** is used in connection settings.

 :::note
 Only the super admin of your Google Workspace domain can enable domain-wide delegation of authority to a service account.